 Both of these supplements contain a substance called nicotinamide riboside (NR).
 What's that?

 Here's a video if you just want to listen to me

 What Is Nicotinamide Riboside – And Do You Need It?

-Nicotinamide riboside (NR) is a substance which comes from niacin (vitamin B3).
+Nicotinamide riboside (NR) is a substance that comes from niacin (vitamin B3).
 NR supplements raise NAD levels in your cells.

-In case you wondered you pronouce the word this way: “Nick-oh-tin-ah-mide Rye-bow-side.”
+In case you wondered you pronounce the word this way: “Nick-oh-tin-ah-mide Rye-bow-side.”

 Undoubted, you have read other websites which tell about how NR can:

 - reduce the risk of a bunch of diseases

 Some people say they can feel the results in 30 days (see review).

 What those other websites are NOT telling you is the proof for NR is preliminary.
 It's mostly based on rat, mouse and test tube research.
 As for humans, I can say taking NR supplements will raise NR levels in your cells.